 If you follow through with everything I’ve written above, you should have an impressive directory of keywords for your site.

 Well, at first glance, at least.

 Remember what we said at the beginning?
-That we want valuable keywords in our KR and valuable doesn’t just mean “popular” keywords, but, more importantly, keywords that are directly related to your business profile.
+We want valuable keywords in our KR, and valuable doesn’t just mean “popular” keywords, but, more importantly, keywords directly related to your business profile.

 And here we are – at the most important part of keyword research: Filtering.

 What do you want to get rid of?

 The answer is “things that just don’t fit.”
 For example, as we said before, you don’t want keywords that are unrelated to your business profile, duplicates, keywords with typos, or keywords that are just straight up related to porn, and yes, you will literally find them all in every attempt at KR.